 Faculty & Academics

-PurposeThe careful and selective waiver of tuition at Northern Illinois University provides opportunities for students and support for the mission of the university, the state permits public universities to waive tuition at the undergraduate level within established limits.
-Tuition waivers are a form of scholarship assistance that make it possible for students to attend who otherwise might lack the financial means to have access to higher education.
+PurposeThe careful and selective waiver of tuition at Northern Illinois University provides opportunities for students and support for the university's mission; the state permits public universities to waive tuition at the undergraduate level within established limits.
+Tuition waivers are a form of scholarship assistance that makes it possible for students to attend, who otherwise might lack the financial means to have access to higher education.

 The university is committed to using tuition waivers to advance the mission of the university, its programs and enrollment objectives.
 Certain waiver programs are mandated by Illinois Statute, and have been implemented to comply with those requirements.
 Other programs have been implemented at the discretion of the university within guidelines established by the Illinois Board of Higher Education.